djmisha/Auto-Update-WordPress/README.md

 ## Options Page

 This page show your installed plugins and the available updates.
+More to come to the options page.

 There is nothing more else to do.